cometbft/cometbft/docs/references/architecture/adr-113-mempool-lanes.md

 The mempool does not care about the names, only about the priorities.
 That is why the lane information returned by the application only contains priorities.

-Currently, querying the app for `Info` happens during the handshae between CometBFT and the app, during the node initialization, and only when state sync is not enabled.
+Currently, querying the app for `Info` happens during the handshake between CometBFT and the app, during the node initialization, and only when state sync is not enabled.
 The `Handshaker` first sends an `Info` request to fetch the app information, and then replays any stored block needed to sync CometBFT with the app.
 The lane information is needed regardless of whether the state sync is